 Social interest is consciously focusing on how one's decisions impact and cause consequences for others.
 Most people are not actively taught this emotional intelligence skill.
 Without social interest, people search after less fulfilling ways to live and work.
-Social interest is not only good for other people, it's good for the one practicing it.
+Social interest is not only good for other people, but also for the one practicing it.
 Without it, we seek self-satisfaction and self-interest which does not help us to feel a healthy sense of belonging and significance and the core feelings of empowered, lovable, connected and contributing.

-2. Who do you know with high social interest?
-How do they make you and others feel?

-3. What might happen if social interest is low in a person or team?
+- 1. Is it important to develop social interest?
+Why? - 2.
+Who do you know with high social interest?
+How do they make you and others feel? - 3.
+What might happen if social interest is low in a person or team?